Aurified-266/Mesa_Turnip-CI-Linux-Debian/README.md

 This is a bash script to build freedreno/turnip for android as a magisk module.
-Made specifically for compatibilty with linux.
+Made specifically for compatibilty with linux-deb.
+Linux-deb users may encounter a host of problems when attemptiong to compile the bash script origionally given by k11mch1, this new bash script bypasses issues surrounding header problems, linker issues, and lack of identifying deb /usr prereq install locations.

 ### Notes;